cernoh/physics_alevel/7. Fields and their concequences/Relative Permittivity.md

 # Relative Permittivity
-The ratio of charge stored in a capacitor with the [[Dielectric]] to charge stored
+The ratio of charge stored in a capacitor with the [[Dielectric]] to charge stored without the [[Dielectric]] .
+Also sometimes referred to as the Dielectric constant